KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     media links for visibility.
 -   Add a profile image that represents you (not the default).
 If you plan to pursue industry roles, use a professional photo and treat your GitHub profile like a resume.
+Ensure pinned repositories and READMEs reflect your strongest work.
 -   Computer setup

 **Note:** If you do not have a GitHub, we will work together to create